We’re almost at the end of the decade and it’s time to reflect on my language learning, not only from this year, but from the whole decade!

 Which New Languages Have I Learned?

 In the last decade, I have been able to learn a range of languages.
 As well as maintaining my existing languages listed above, I now speak French and Catalan to a good level, intermediate level German, Afrikaans and Greek in addition to learning enough Arabic, Chinese, Slovak and Russian for my travels.
 I also did 3 month language challenges in Sicilian, Gaelic, Napulitano, Greko (Calabrian Greek) and Welsh and made 15 minute conversation videos with my teachers.
 One summer, I did a challenge to take one lesson in 11 new languages and I made a video at the end.
+I also read more about historical languages and went to London to learn Old English.
+You can read about that trip here.

 I have travelled to over 50 countries, most within the last decade, and put my language skills to good use.
 Being able to speak these languages while travelling in the country has definitely made my travel experiences very rewarding.